 It is a form of psychotherapy that is accessible for anyone.
 No experience or expertise in art is needed to benefit.

-I am a registered Art Therapist with over 19 years experience.
+I am a registered Art Therapist with 20 years' experience.
 I offer Art Therapy from a studio in the heart of Hackney.
 I also offer Art Therapy supervision for practitioners.

 My hope is that these pages will offer some information about both Art Therapy and myself so that you can begin to think about whether I may be able to help you.
 If you think you would like to make an appointment for an initial meeting in Hackney, please get in touch.
 I’ll also be happy to answer any queries you have.

 About Art Therapy